omrastogi/SimpleTuner/README.md

 # SimpleTuner Playground – HiDream

-**SimpleTuner Playground** is designed for fast experimentation and benchmarking.
+**SimpleTuner Playground** is modified for fast experimentation and benchmarking.
 This is a fork of **SimpleTuner**, edited to reduce configuration overhead.
 Tested with **HiDream**.